Legal Protection and Injunctions

 Determining the correct legal route is essential.
 A strategic approach allows the most effective remedy to be pursued without escalating the situation unnecessarily.

-Can civil courts stop blackmail?
+Can a court stop blackmail?

 Civil remedies may include:

-• Injunctions preventing further threats or demands
+- Urgent injunctions preventing further threats or demands

-• Orders restraining disclosure of information
+- Orders restraining disclosure of information

-• Orders requiring conduct to cease immediately
+- Orders requiring conduct to cease immediately

 Civil action often allows for faster, more controlled intervention, particularly where urgency or reputational risk is involved.